 This condition is also known as: arginase deficiency, ARG1 deficiency, arginase deficiency disease, hyperargininemia.

 For more information about Argininemia visit Screening, Technology, and Research in Genetics (STAR-G): Argininemia and Baby's First Test: Argininemia.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.